Estimated reading time: 7 minutes

 During early discussions, one proposed direction was to display the full archive of 100+ titles directly on the homepage to showcase the Club’s history.

-By visualizing both options, we were able to compare trade-offs concretely and align on a more sustainable solution: dedicating a separate archive page while keeping the homepage focused and scannable.
+By visualizing these options, we were able to make the trade-offs clear and align on a more sustainable solution: moving the archive to a dedicated page, and keeping the homepage focused and easy to scan.

-The "comic read" went through nine structured revisions before reaching its final form.
+The archive page itself went through multiple iterations before reaching its final structure.

 Early explorations tested the feasibility of displaying the full reading archive on the homepage.